 This range supplements the parking brake by locking the transmission.
 The engine can be started in this range.
 Never attempt to use PARK while the vehicle is in motion.
-Apply the parking brake when the leaving vehicle in this range.
+Apply the parking brake when leaving the vehicle in this range.

-When parking on a level surface, you may place the shift lever in PARK first, and then apply the parking brake.
+When parking on a level surface, you may shift the transmission into PARK first, and then apply the parking brake.

-When parking on a hill, apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+When parking on a hill, apply the parking brake before shifting the transmission to PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
 As an added precaution, turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.

 - Never use the PARK position as a substitute for the parking brake.
 Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not completely in PARK.
-Check by trying to move the shift lever rearward (with the brake pedal released) after you have placed it in PARK.
+Check by trying to move the shift lever out of PARK with the brake pedal released.
 Make sure the transmission is in PARK before leaving the vehicle.

-• It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than idle speed.
+- It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
 If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal.

-• Unintended movement of a vehicle could injure those in or near the vehicle.
+Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and turn the engine off.
-When the ignition is in the OFF position, the shift lever is locked in PARK, securing the vehicle against unwanted movement.
-Furthermore, you should never leave unattended children inside a vehicle.
+Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the key fob.
+When the ignition is in the OFF position, the transmission is locked in PARK, securing the vehicle against unwanted movement.

-• Never leave children alone in a vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+- When leaving the vehicle, always remove the key fob and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Do not leave the key fob in or near the vehicle, and do not leave the ignition in the in the ACC or RUN position.
+Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.

-- Before moving the shift lever out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
+- Before moving the shift lever out of PARK, you must turn the ignition switch from the OFF position to the ON/RUN position, and also press the brake pedal.
 Otherwise, damage to the shift lever could result. - DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range, as this can damage the drivetrain.

-The following indicators should be used to ensure that you have engaged the shift lever into the PARK position:
+The following indicators should be used to ensure that you have engaged the transmission into the PARK position:

-When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated.

-- Look at the shift lever position display and verify that it indicates the PARK position. - With brake pedal released, verify that the shift lever will not move out of PARK.
+- When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated. - With brake pedal released, verify that the shift lever will not move out of PARK.